jojoliangs/ECE4960_FastRobots/docs/lab3.md

 ## Lab 3(b) IMU
 ### Setup the IMU
 3. The IMU I2C address is 0x68.
 When converted from hexadecimal to binary, this address matches the address b1101000 (listed in binary) in the ICM-20948 datasheet for when the AD0 pin is set to low.
-At first, the sensor failed to initialize because I left the AD0 pin on high in the code.
+At first, the sensor failed to initialize because I top the AD0 pin on high in the code.

 This issue was resolved promptly after I set AD0 to low: `#define AD0_VAL 0 ` As I flipped the IMU in my hand, the Serial Plotter shows gyroscope angles in blue, magenta, and brown lines.
 I tried to keep the board rotating about itself, but inevitably moved it a bit.
 This is reflected in the mostly flat lines clumped toward the middle with some fluctuations.
 We see a little bit of noise in the readings, but not a whole lot.
 This indicates that the hardware LPF is probably activated.
 We will verify that in the next section